eaccmk/OneClickAutomation/README.md

 _______________________________

 # One Click Automation
-Sample one click mobile app
+Simple one click mobile app Automation

 - Automation using Java , maven and Cucumber
-- run by Appium (CLI)
+- run by Appium (CLI) `npm install -g appium`
-- runs on both Windows and Mac
+- works on both Windows and Mac
-- runs on iOS and AndroidOS
+- works on iOS and AndroidOS devices

 ## Running the Test

-(_for those you are all set and tested appium cli in past_)
+(_for those who had tested appium  on cli in past go its is this simple_)
 > $ `git clone https://github.com/eaccmk/OneClickAutomation.git `

 > $ `sh run_test.sh`